XTERRA SB2.5r Recumbent Exercise Bike Review: I think it’s great value!

 - The motorized resistance system has 16 levels of challenge

-- Magnetic resistance with belt drive makes for quiet workout
+- Magnetic resistance with belt drive makes for a quiet workout

 - 3-piece crank, which is always good